myheatmap/myheatmap.github.com/index.markdown

 ##3.
 Create points for a set

 Points are required to create a heat map.
 Each set can have up to 100,000 points.
 You can send a maximum of 10,000 points in each API request.
 A point consists of a latitude, a longitude, and a value.
 The value represents the density of your data at that particular latitude/longitude point.
-You must pass the set\_id in the request URL (replace <set_id> with your set_id in this example)
+You must pass the set\_id in the request URL (replace &lt;set\_id&gt; with your set\_id in this example)

 ###REQUEST